Centre for Excellence

 Learning Support and Gifted classes – Prep to Year 6

 At the end of each year each Prep to Year 6 student is tested in the areas of spelling, literacy and numeracy on standardised assessments.
-Any student performing below the 30th percentile is offered remedial class inclusion.
+Any student performing below the 30th percentile is offered remedial class inclusion (subject to resources).
 Any student performing above the 95th percentile is offered a place in the gifted program extension classes, provided that an AGAT or RAVENS assessment confirms this performance level.
+Year 5 and 6 boys also participate annually in the da Vinci Decathlon program.
+The Academic Gala day provides the boy with a rigorous day centered around teams from around the state competing in ten different disciplines.

 Learning Support and Gifted classes – Middle and Senior School

-At the end of each year, Years 6 and 7 students are tested in the areas of spelling, literacy and targeted students in the area of numeracy, on standardised assessments.
-Any student performing below the 30th percentile is offered remedial/study support class inclusion.
-Years 9 and 10 students are tested in the areas of spelling and reading comprehension on standardised assessments (PAR Reading and PAT Spelling.)
+At the end of each year, Years 6 and 7 students are tested in the areas of spelling, literacy and numeracy, on standardised assessments.
+Any student performing below the 30th percentile is offered a literacy support option or an alternative pathway for mathematics (subject to resources).
+Years 9 students are tested in the areas of spelling and reading comprehension on standardised assessments (PAR Reading and PAT Spelling.)
 Students performing below the 30th percentile are highlighted and skill sessions are included in their class programs.

-Any student performing above the 95th percentile is offered a place in the Years 7 or 8 gifted program and/or extension classes.
+Any student performing above the 95th percentile is offered a place in the Years 7 or 8 gifted program and/or extension classes (subject to further individual testing and resourcing).
 High performing Year 9 to 12 students are directed to advanced level subjects, the High Achievers Program and/or may be accelerated through grades.

 Fogarty of RFA Robin Fogarty Company believes that to make a difference in student achievement we must address the rigour of the thinking skills that thread the curriculum’s robust standards.
 Teaching students explicitly how, to think, to analyze critically, to hypothesize with confidence, to clarify with purpose and to make inferences that matter, is the mark of university and career-readiness.
 Students require access to a powerful and mindful, literacy-filled curriculum across all disciplines.
 Students develop proficiency in explicit thinking skills, with rigor front and center in teaching critical, creative, complex, comprehensive, collaborative and communicative thinking.